A Guide to the Best Street Food in Malaysia

 3. Assorted Dim Sum

-Of course, dim sum are originally from China but with about 20% of Malaysians being of Chinese descent, it comes as no surprise that dim sum are ubiquitous on the streets of Malaysia.
+Of course, dim sum are originally from China but with about 20% of Malaysians being of Chinese descent, it comes as no surprise that dim sum are a very common street food in Malaysia.
 There are so many flavours to choose from and, at around 1RM each, they’re a great, cheap snack to eat on the go!

 4. Sate (satay) skewers